 The waves are usually huge there, so it is not really suitable for swimming.
 However, the nightlife there and the vibes will definitely not leave you disappointed.

 This is one of the oldest beaches in Florianopolis.
 It started out as a remote fishing outpost before turning out into a leading health and wellness resort in the larger Floripa region.

-The beach has widened sandy strips, calm blue waters and rolling green landscapes in the nearby mountain range.
+The beach has widened sandy strips, calm blue waters, and rolling green landscapes in the nearby mountain range.
 The other visitor attractions include fine sandy dunes and pleasant temperatures.
 The lowly populated beach is also interspersed with a few colorful shops.

 Over the years, Logoinha beach has built a reputation as a family beach.
-One of the most popular hotels is the walk-in Casa Lagoinha that offers competitively priced beach accommodations for the entire family.
+One of the most popular hotels is the walk-in Casa Lagoinha which offers competitively priced beach accommodations for the entire family.

 Praia de Campeche